NWChemEx/ParallelZone/docs/source/developer/design/reflection.rst

 Reflection Design
 #################

-This page describes the considerations that went into the reflection API ParallelZone relies on.
+This page describes the considerations that went into potentially including reflection in ParallelZone.

 *******************
 What is Reflection?